 If you have lots on your mind, it can be hard to concentrate enough to make love.
 And we women can’t enjoy sex unless our heads are in the game.
 So talk to your husband throughout the day to get some of these concerns out.
 Take walks with kids in strollers after dinner so you can debrief.
 Bathe the kids together and talk while they splash.
 Take time to connect earlier in the day, and it will be easier to connect in other ways later.

 15. Be His Best Friend

 Sex has to flow out of a deep friendship.
 It can’t be something where you both lead totally separate lives and then you try to connect your bodies.
-So work at being his best friend.
+So be your husband’s best friend.
 Talk.
 Do things together.
 Don’t shut him out because the kids come; try to involve him in everything you can.

 16. Love Your Body

 In Proverbs, Solomon wrote “Let her breasts satisfy you at all times” right after he says, “Do not despise the wife of your youth.”
 In other words, your breasts are supposed to satisfy your husband long after your youth is gone.
 And even in Solomon’s day, breasts sagged after childbirth.
 They had stretch marks.
 Or they disappeared after nursing.
 The Bible says, we know motherhood changes a woman’s body.
 And it shouldn’t matter.

 Your body will change.
 Gravity will kick in.
 You’re not going to have the tight behind you did when you were 17 forever.
 And that’s okay.
 Work at loving and accepting your body.
 Your body brought these children into the world.
 It gave life.
 It is a wonderful thing.
 So dress to flatter it.
 Think of things you love about it!
 Don’t shut your husband out of the bedroom because you’re ashamed of what your body is now.
 If you learn to love yourself, and if you’re confident, then you’re also sexy, because confidence is sexy!
 So stop listing all the things you hate about your body, and start listing what you love!